 The kind folks at the IRS will look at your income and your expenses.
 They’ll then determine what your payments should be.
 This might be a case where you bring in a tax specialist.

 Short-Term Payment Extensions

 If you only need a short-term loan, you can get an extension for 10 to 120 days.
 But you’ll be charged interest and late fees during that time.
 You’ll have to pay the entire debt off over that period…or else.
-If you go this route, consider contacting Lending Club.
+If you go this route, consider contacting Lending Club (for more information, see my Lending Club review).
 You might be able to arrange a significantly less expensive loan through this firm.

 You may be eligible for an installment plan.